Searchbreed

 Leonbergers need high grooming — daily brushing, regular professional grooming (every 4-8 weeks), coat maintenance.
 Their double coat sheds heavily, especially during two seasonal coat-blows per year.

-Gentle giant. ~2,200-3,000 kcal/day.
+Gentle giant.
+Calorie needs vary widely with size, sex, age, and activity.
 Short-lived; joint support and bloat management are critical.
 Key nutrients to look for: glucosamine, taurine, antioxidants, omega-3.

 Leonbergers are better suited to experienced owners.
 They're friendly, playful, gentle — traits that reward confident, consistent handling.
 First-time owners should budget for professional training.